DarkHaunt/Xonix/README.md

-# XonixTestTask
+# Xonix Implementation
 Implementation of Xonix game on Unity for the task

+Game is avaliable on Android

+--- Controling ---

+Player moves by screen swipes.

-Swipe - set player move direction
+Swipe sets player move direction

-Tap - stop player moving
+Player will be moving in this direction until he will be on field border

+You also can stop player by tapping on screen